Sholtee/rpc/README.md

    ...
    public class CalculatorHost : AppHostBase
    {
-     // There are several properties to set (check the documentation out).
+     // You may need to set more properties (see documentation).
 This two are mandatory:

      public override string Name => "Calculator";